 Twenty: Craft Beer

-Did you know that Arlington is enjoying a growing reputation as a destination for some of the region’s most interesting craft beer options?
+Did you know that Arlington enjoys a growing reputation as a destination for some of the region’s most interesting craft beer options?
 It’s true, but don’t take our word for it—head over to Division Brewing, Legal Draft Brewing Co, On Tap, or Kool Keg to sample a few flights and find out for yourself.

 Twenty-One: The Upstairs Gallery